nikhilkg18/rocket-ship/Apache_Iceberg_1.11.md

 ## Benefits of Iceberg in Foundry

-### 1. Row-Level Operations
+### 1. Better interoperability

-Iceberg tables in Foundry support:
+Iceberg tables use an open standard.

+That means external tools can work with them more easily.

+Example:

+- Spark
-- DELETE
+- Databricks
-- UPDATE
+- Snowflake
-- MERGE INTO
+- Trino

-This allows modifying rows without rewriting the entire dataset.
+can all read/write Iceberg tables more naturally.

 ### 2. Better Compaction